-one representative of those otherwise eligible to be Transmission Customers.
+one representative of those otherwise eligible to be Transmission Customers; and

+one Licensed Retail Supplier representative of the Renewable to Retail market.

+The Advisory Committee shall maintain a balance of votes between the NSPI and non-NSPI members.
+When a non-NSPI position is vacant one of the NSPI positions shall move to an observer status with no voting rights.

-2C.2.2, The Nova Scotia Department of Energy (“Department of Energy”) and the Board may each appoint an observer to the Advisory Committee.
+2C.2.2, The Nova Scotia Department of Natural Resources and Renewables (“Department of Natural Resources and Renewables”) and the Board may each appoint an observer to the Advisory Committee.

 2C.2.3, Each member and observer may have one alternate who may attend and participate in any meeting in place of the member or observer.